gravitational/teleport/README.md

 in `build.assets/Makefile`.

 Note that the `master` branch is the current development branch.
-If you plan to use the build in your infrastructure get a released branch listed at https://goteleport.com/download/.
+If you plan to use the build in your infrastructure get a released tag listed at https://goteleport.com/download/.
 For example `git clone https://github.com/gravitational/teleport.gi -b v9.1.2` gets release v9.1.2.

 ```bash